Schagha/crypto-app/README.md

 # 📣 **Summary**

-This application (**cryptor-app**) is built in React JS using Redux Toolkit and React-Router-Dom, UI Creation using Ant Design, creating charts using Chart.js, and fetching data from multiple sources using RapidAPI.
+This application (**crypto-app**) is built in React JS using Redux Toolkit and React-Router-Dom, UI Creation using Ant Design, creating charts using Chart.js, and fetching data from multiple sources using RapidAPI.
 The app is deployed in netlify.

 ### App URL